TheMarlboroMan/winter-fgj5/README.md

 - Do the map title thing.
 	- Fades in, stays, fades out.
 Use the linear function thing and be done.
 	- The hub
+- leaves
 		- A world unhinged
 		- A world with no color
 		- A world in silence
+- footsteps over the fallen leaves
+- walking in circles
+- over the snow

 - Increment minor version number.
 - Add symbols over the hub doors.